 Urceolus cyclostomus

 I only very rarely find Urceolus cyclostomus.
 Mostly the specimens are mixed with detritus flakes.
 The species is easy to recognize by the funnel-like mouth opening and the distinct spiral striation of the pellicle, which runs counterclockwise.
-The rod-shaped ingestion organelle is difficult to recognize in unsquashed specimens (s. fig. 1 d).
-The comparatively large nucleus is located in the rear third of the body (s. fig. 1 d).
+The rod-shaped ingestion organelle becomes visible in squashed specimens (s. fig. 3 a-b).
+The comparatively large nucleus is located in the rear third of the body (s. fig. 2 d).
 The flagellum is very long.
 When swimming, only the distal end rotates.
-Skuja (1956) also describes specimens with a broadly rounded posterior end (s. drawing above); in my population all specimens had a pointed posterior end.
+Skuja (1956) also describes specimens with a broadly rounded posterior end (s. drawing above); in my population all specimens had a pointed posterior end (s. fig. 2 b).

 Urceolus-cyclostomus